Independent research No product sales No commissions Verified against the source

 What happens if I do not disclose my existing term insurance policy when buying a second one?

 Non-disclosure of an existing policy is treated as misrepresentation under the principle of Utmost Good Faith.
 Under Section 45 of the Insurance Act 1938, if the insurer discovers this during investigation of a claim filed within three years of the policy being issued, they can reject the claim entirely.
 Your nominee would lose the full sum assured of that policy.
-Always disclose all existing policies when applying for a new one.
+After three years the policy becomes near-incontestable, but the safe approach is always full disclosure on the proposal form.

 What is Human Life Value and how does it affect my second term insurance policy?